Road Trips Australia

 Top Tips for Driving Sand Hills:

-- Tyre pressure
+• Tyre pressure

-- Speed
+• Speed

-- Revs
+• Revs

-- Torque
+• Torque

 If you lose momentum, STOP and back down slowly in reverse.
 Reassess and try again if you think you can.

-Best Tyres for Sand Driving
+Best Tyres for Driving on Sand

 Believe it or not, a road tyre does better in sandy conditions than a big Mud Terrain tyre.
 The first time I ventured onto a virgin sandy spit was in the good old Landcruiser split rims with very mild All Terrain Tyres, and with the correct pressure, it drove easily through super soft sand.
-The Mud Terrains are too aggressive a tread and will seem to try to dig into the sand too much rather than sitting on top.
+The Mud Terrains are too aggressive a tread and will seem to try to dig into the sand too much rather than sit on top.

 Pick your Drive Line

 Anytime you are 4WD’ing, you should always be attempting to pick the right line.
 This gets easier to identify with experience.
-In sandy soft sand, this may mean, following the ruts left by the previous vehicle, as it’s already been compacted for you.
+In sandy soft sand, this may mean following the ruts left by the previous vehicle, as it’s already been compacted for you.
 Be mindful of the width and depth; if you attempt to follow the rut of a car that is wider or narrower than you, you will find yourself fighting the steering wheel and possibly stuck.

-The same goes for depth; if that high clearance IFS rig has been through first and you’re in a low clearance mid-range 4WD, you may bottom out, as your wheels sit in the deep ruts and your diff or belly guard scrapes along the center of the track, leaving you potentially bogged (stuck in a rut!)
+The same goes for depth; if that high clearance IFS rig has been through first and you’re in a low clearance mid-range 4WD, you may bottom out, as your wheels sit in the deep ruts and your diff or belly guard scrapes along the centre of the track, leaving you potentially bogged (stuck in a rut!)

 Sometimes it may be best to enter the wheel ruts but then jump out of them when space permits.
 Be mindful of the resistance when you attempt to exit the high-walled rut, and be cautious you don’t overcorrect when it does pop out onto the flat.
-Once on the flat, you will fight the steering wheel less but must contend with softer/virgin sand.
+Once on the flat, you will fight the steering wheel less, but must contend with softer/virgin sand.
 You have to determine what’s best for your vehicle and driving ability.

 Using Water to Harden Sand